 Over the past half a year I became interested

-in the julia
+in the julia programming language.

 It is a rather recent language (version 1.0.0 just released last August),